 For thousands of years, some people were slaves, and others were slave owners, and that’s just the way the cookie crumbled.
 But starting around the time of the French Enlightenment, moralists and thinkers like Voltaire (expressed in the satire of Candide) began to question the morality of this idea.
-Over time, countries like Great Britain put an end to the practice of slavery, although others like the United States had to duke it out with some internal dissention.
+Over time, countries like Great Britain put an end to the practice of slavery, although others like the United States had to duke it out with some internal dissension.
 The slow process of emancipation has also spawned more recent movements like women’s liberation and racial equality.

-The notion that there is a whole lot of stuff going on under the surface of a person’s outer being is not necessarily a new one; ancient peoples acknowledged the idea of an inner world.
+The notion that there is a whole lot of stuff going on under the surface of a person’s outer being, the unconscious, is not necessarily a new one; ancient peoples acknowledged the idea of an inner world.
 But with the advent of rationalism and the enlightenment, the idea of emotion-based subconscious processes became buried until it was unearthed by the psychotherapeutic work of Freud, Jung, and others who built on their findings.

 10: The Internet